roseche/roseche.github.io/_pages/about.md

 title: About
 ---

-Test new tab link
-<a href="https://en.wikipedia.org/wiki/Digital_divide" target="_blank">Digital divide</a>

 Rose Chen is a London-based writer and designer.

 ### Human-computer interaction

-[Human-computer interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) (HCI) is the study of how human users interact with computer technology - and vice versa.
+<a href="https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction" target="_blank">Human-computer interaction</a> (HCI) is the study of how human users interact with computer technology - and vice versa.
 Crucial to this study are the related fields of behavioural science and design.

 'Computer technology' describes an ever-expanding class of objects including, but not limited to: laptops, phones, tablets, and smart speakers.